-How Can We Protect our Families in a Parking Lot?
+How Can We Protect Our Families in a Parking Lot?

 While we may not think about it, a parking lot carries a lot of risk for us and our families.
 A parking lot is a transitional area.
 This is a place that you don’t control, anyone can be there and there is no real authority.
 That’s when we experience the most risk and the bad guys know it.
 And they leverage it really well and that makes me angry.

 I’m going to share two observations that I’ve seen recently and I want to make you aware of them to help you to make safer decisions in parking lots.
-The first is how to deal with surprise attacks in parking areas and the second how to make yourself a hard target.
+The first is how to deal with surprise attacks in parking areas and the second is how to make yourself a hard target.
 Both of these things work together.

 Surprise Robberies in Parking Lots